-Annual PDGA elections take place each year from July 1 to July 31 with the elected candidates assuming office as of September 1.
-The PDGA Elections are held on-line, with members casting their ballots at an independent election service website.
-Over the last several years, participation in the online voting process has grown to record levels, as more and more current PDGA members have taken advantage of the quick and easy voting application.
+Annual PDGA elections take place each year from July 1 to July 31, with the elected candidates assuming office on September 1.
+The 2020 election will once again be held online using an independent election service website.
+Over the last several years, participation in the online voting process has grown to record levels, as more and more members have taken advantage of the quick and easy voting application.

-During the first week of the elections, all current members as of June 30 for whom the PDGA has an email address on file will receive an email from the election service with their PDGA online election instructions including their individual ballot.
-On or about July 20, all members with valid emails who have not yet voted will be sent an e-mail voting reminder.
-Those members who do not have any access to a computer or internet capability will also be able to contact the PDGA office, 706-261-6342 ext.105, and request a mailed paper ballot.
-Provided this request is received by the PDGA no later than July 20, a ballot will be mailed to the member.
+During the first week of the elections, all current PDGA members as of June 30 for whom the PDGA has a valid email address will receive online election instructions, including their individual ballot.
+On or about July 15 and July 26, those who have not yet voted will be sent an email voting reminder.
+Members who do not have internet access can contact the PDGA office at (706) 261-6342 no later than July 20 to request a mailed paper ballot.

 Board Member Qualifications